Tangent Space Excitation Ansatz for Quantum Circuits

-\textit{SMA and generalizations.--} To motivate our ansatz, we start by discussing the single mode approximation method in many-body physics~\cite{Girvin1986,Arovas1988,Feynman1954}, focusing on the 1D setting for simplicity.
-Given a ground state $|\Psi\rangle$ of a $N$-site translation invariant system, the SMA constructs an excited state of momentum $K$ by acting with a momentum superposition of onsite operator $G$ on $|\Psi\rangle$: $|\Phi_K(G)\rangle = \sum_{j=0}^{N-1}\mathrm{e}^{-\mathrm{i}jK}G_j|\Psi\rangle$, which has reasonable accuracy for low-energy single particle excitations in gapped systems.
-Indeed, the effect of $G$ can be viewed as creating a quasi-particle on top of the many-body ground state (e.g., magnons being created by acting with spin flip operators on ground state), which can locate on arbitrary site of a system.
-Further enlarging the spatial support of local perturbations (denoted as $n$ hereafter), it was proved that isolated branches in many-body spectrum can be approximated exponentially well~\cite{Haegeman2013a}.
+\textit{SMA and generalizations.--} To motivate our ansatz, we start by discussing the single mode approximation method in many-body physics~\cite{Feynman1954,Girvin1986,Arovas1988}, taking 1D setting as an example.
+Intuitively, as excited states in a free fermion system can often be described by adding particles to the ground state, for interacting system, one replaces particle with quasi-particle, which is a quantum of the collective variation over the ground state.
+For instance, the low-energy excitation of a ferromagnet is magnon, which is a mobile defect in a perfect alignment of magnetic moments and can also be viewed as quantum of the spin waves~\cite{Auerbach1994}.
+Concretely, given a ground state $|\Psi\rangle$ of a $N$-site translation invariant system, the SMA constructs an excited state of momentum $K$ by perturbing $|\Psi\rangle$ with a momentum superposition of onsite operator $G$: $|\Phi_K(G)\rangle = \sum_{j=0}^{N-1}\mathrm{e}^{-\mathrm{i}jK}G_j|\Psi\rangle$, which with optimized $G$ has reasonable accuracy for low-energy single particle excitations in gapped systems.
+In the case of magnon, $G$ could be a spin flip operator.
+Here normalization of $|\Phi_K(G)\rangle$ is left to the associated variational optimization and $K$ is in fact momentum of the quasi-particle, taking a value $K=2\pi m/N (m=0,1,\ldots,N-1)$.
+Motivated by Ref.~\cite{Haegeman2013a}, one can further enlarge the spatial support of local perturbations (denoted as $n$ hereafter) to lower the approximation error, especially for isolated bands in many-body spectrum.

-Applying the idea of SMA to tensor networks yields a specific form of excitation ansatz.
-Using the injectivity property of matrix product state (MPS) representation, a perturbation with consecutive multisite support on physical spins can be approximated as perturbation in a single tensor, with which, excited states can be reformulated as perturbation on both physical and virtual indices of local tensors.
-Since only a single or a group of local tensors is perturbed, one can view the excited state as living in the tangent space of the variational manifold.
-For a review, see Ref.~\cite{Vanderstraeten2019b}.
+Applying the idea of SMA to MPS yields a specific form of excitation ansatz.
+As operators with large support are not convenient to handle, one instead allows perturbations to act on both physical and entanglement degrees of freedom of a local tensor.
+The effect of the latter can spread to a region with size on the scale of correlation length, effectively realizing operators with large spatial support on the physical degrees of freedom.
+Since only a single local tensor is perturbed, one can view the excited state as living in the tangent space of the MPS manifold~\cite{Vanderstraeten2019b}.
+Similarly for PEPS.